- A left-handed woman married to a right-handed man. Twenty-two years of ups and downs and loving.

 Our current projects:

-Rebuilding the back fence.
+The back fence.
 A mix of wood boards and chain link, its creator did a sloppy, cut-rate job before we bought the house and it’s falling apart.
 We’re redesigning and rebuilding and doing it right.
 The process will be posted when complete.

-Currently in the building stage, it will protect flowers, fruit, herbs, nuts, spices, and vegetables that can’t survive on their own in the clay soil and Arizona sun.
+Greenhouse.
+It will protect flowers, fruit, herbs, nuts, spices, and vegetables that can’t survive on their own in the clay soil and Arizona sun.
 The process will be posted when complete.